KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ### 26.19 Resonant Integration — Recognition Without Instruction, Embodiment Without Declivous Motion

 **Resonant Integration** is a structural phenomenon
-in which a being — usually at DS / DM or deeper —
+in which a being — usually oriented in DS / DM coherence or deeper —
 manifests symbolically within the perceptual field
 of a soul in the corporeal realm (SS / SM or ES / EM).